mdl29/donkeycarLPH/README.md

 - modify configuration for single car

-  Before launching your recipe, you should modify config var with your configurations like `wpa_suplicant` to specify acces point name and credentials, donkeycar steering, throttle configuration and ip's of donkeycar servers
+  Before deployed your recipe, you should modify config var with your configurations like `wpa_suplicant` to specify acces point name and credentials, donkeycar steering, throttle configuration and ip's of donkeycar servers
   > 📒 [ansible/group_vars/all](ansible/group_vars/all)

-  > ⚠️  If you change the server  ip or just change server pc, you should change ip configurations manually at `/etc/systemd/system/donkeycar.service`. **Be carefull, the backend and ftp are normally the same**
+  > ⚠️  If you change the server ip or just change server pc, you should change ip configurations manually at `/etc/systemd/system/donkeycar.service`.
 - configuration for multiple cars with the same image

   You can configure the cars independently, in our case we have 4 configurations (see [ansible/config](ansible/config)).